The Duke has Arrived at Steyning Downland Scheme!

 The years ticked by.
 Despite careful searching – nothing.

-Then in the spring of this year, the Duke finally made his spectacular appearance!
+Then in the spring of 2020, the Duke finally made his spectacular appearance!
 And of course the first butterflies to flutter over the hill were spotted by none other than Grandmaster lepidopterist, Neil Hulme*, who had expertly advised the project from the start.

 We’ve had to keep the Duke’s arrival an ‘open secret’ until now, just in case the resulting stampede of lepidopteran enthusiasts damaged its fragile habitat.
 BUT we are hoping to arrange a limited number of organised visits to see the Duke in action next year.
 Watch this space for updates . . .